 While it is informative to compare how these buildings sit on the site, as well as their proposed architectural character, it is important to point out that this development is a "stand alone."
 As noted above, the typical streets in this area feature single, free-standing residences set in the middle of discreet lots, with significant open space on all sides.
 The proposed development is a "cluster" model, with all twelve units occupying the same street frontage that two to three homes of the existing homes typically occupy.
 This development is at the end of a dead-end street, which means that as far as its street presence, it will primarily be seen only by the residents and their visitors.
+The development remains a bit of an anomaly, however, with the reduction of units and the introduction of the cul-de-sac feeding two of the eight homes, there is more visual interest in the overall site plan.
+In addition, at least two of the homes have "enhanced" privacy relative to the original concept.

 On the other hand, the last four homes on Victoria Circle would be very aware of the presence and character of Diamond Hill Estates.
 This is the case because these existing homes have significant open space in their back yards, combined with the likelihood that there is very little space behind the proposed development where landscape screening could be provided (none is indicated on the landscape plan).
 It is important to note it appears that the existing tree cover would have to be completely removed to facilitate construction (in fact, it is likely that the entire site would have to be clear cut).
+No change.